 - Click the '>' arrow beside "New Template"

-- Add a title, description and organize with tags/folders in the Summary Sheet
+- Add a title and fill the Summary Sheet

 - Click 'Save'